 Latest RFID in Retail Trends for 2021

-RFID and its associated technologies such as near-field communication (NFC) and Bluetooth Low Energy (BLE) are reshaping the retail landscape across the entire lifecycle.
-With logistics, distribution, stock placement, and fulfillment already finding ways to improve processes using RFID, the increased adoption continues to lead to innovations.
+RFID and its associated technologies, such as Near Field Communication (NFC) and Bluetooth Low Energy (BLE), are reshaping the retail landscape across the entire lifecycle.
+With logistics, distribution, stock placement and fulfillment already finding ways to improve processes using RFID, the increased adoption continues to lead to innovations.

-Although each business case varies, the latest trends continue to improve on existing efficiencies with reduced costs, easier integration, and hybrid implementations.
+Although each business case varies, the latest trends continue to improve on existing efficiencies with reduced costs, easier integration and hybrid implementations.
 Here are some of the latest trends for RFID in retail that will shape 2021.

 Introducing RFIQ for Retailers

-- Why do competitors view RFID as essential and where do they apply it?
+- Why do competitors view RFID as essential, and where do they apply it?

 Combining Item-Level RFID with 2D Barcodes

-RFID and Big Data Analytics
+RFID and Big-Data Analytics

 Register for RFID Journal LIVE!

-To find out more about what the future of RFID in retail holds, join us for RFID Journal LIVE! and our retail track.
+To find out more about what the future of RFID in retail holds, join us for RFID Journal LIVE! and attend our retail track.
 Register to join us here.